unicef/publicgoods-toolkit/adoptability.md

 **RECOMMENDATION**: User support forums are useful resources in your evaluation (just as open user support forums will be important to others evaluating your DPG).
-Don't hesistate to ask questions.
+Don't hesitate to ask questions.

 ## Influence and Participation